Charqican/Aplicacion-web-cc5002/README.md

 # Web Application CC5002 2023

 This is a web app developed during 2023 as a course project.
-The idea was to understand how web applications were built, the tools that are used and considerations of security.
+The idea was to understand how web applications were built, the tools that are used and considerations for security.

 ## About the repository